mmartamagna/Machine-Learning-Project-CatsDogs/README.md

 - CatsDogs CNN Models.jpynb: file containing both data preprocessing and CNNs execution

 ### Shared Google drive folder
-This folder contains three subfolders, namely Cats, Dogs and Pickles.
-As written in the GoogleColab file, if you want to skip all the data preprocessing phases, I suggest you to directly use the files contained in Pickles.
+This folder contains three subfolders (Cats, Dogs and Pickles).
+As written in the GoogleColab file, if you want to skip all the data preprocessing phases, I suggest you to directly use or download the files contained in Pickles (images_grey.pickle, labels_grey.pickle) and run the code from the section named 'Normalizing pixel values' in the GoogleColab file.
+By doing so, you will be ready for running the CNNs models!
 More details are in GoogleColab file or Datapreprocessing file.
 Since Colab is connected to Google Drive, I suggest to use this folder to speed up the process. https://drive.google.com/drive/folders/1rCcfqym_UIUSDBr2_uOUBwt-f7FUr7y7?usp=sharing